smiirl/smiirl-custom-samples/samples/python/basic_push/README.md

-This example pushes a fixed number to a Custom Counter
+This example pushes a fixed number to a Custom Counter:
 - In https://my.smiirl.com:
     - Go to the `Settings` of your counter.
     - Change its options to `"PUSH NUMBER"`.